How to Use LLMs to Extract Document Information

 • Positive: A value is extracted by LLM.

-• Negative: LLM extract nothing.
+• Negative: The LLM extracted nothing.

 • False: The extracted result is a False result.
-This includes a wrong value is extracted by LLm if it is in Ground Truth and (FP), and nothing is extracted by LLM but there is a value in Ground Truth (FN).
+This includes LLM extracting a wrong value if it is in Ground Truth and (FP) and LLM extracting nothing but a value in Ground Truth (FN).

 img